Phase-space propagation and stability analysis of the 1-dimensional Schr\"odinger equation for finding bound and resonance states of rotationally excited H$_2$: Introduction

 Analytical solutions of the TISE are possible only for few model systems.
 The rigid rotor, the harmonic oscillator, the hydrogen atom, and the Morse oscillator are some of the exactly solvable models of interest in Chemical Physics [\onlinecite{Atkins2011}].
 In general, it is impossible to find explicit solutions of the TISE, and numerical methods are needed.
 Finite differences [\onlinecite{LeVeque2007,Hairer2009,Hairer1996}], spectral, and pseudospectral numerical methods are broadly employed to solve Schr\"odinger's equation [\onlinecite{Tannor2007}].
 Pseudospectral methods employ a basis of spatially localized functions centered at different spatial grid points.
 Bound and resonance states of the TISE are efficiently obtained by pseudospectral methods like Discrete Value Representation (DVR) [\onlinecite{Light1985,Colbert1992,Molano2019}] and Fourier Grid Hamiltonian (FGH) [\onlinecite{Marston1989,Chu1990,Yao1993}].
 These pseudospectral methods are better suitable for Dirichlet boundary conditions, and need of numerical strategies, as complex scaling or complex absorbing potential (CAP), to obtain resonance or continuum states [\onlinecite{Bardsley1978,Moiseyev1979,Muga2004,Landau2015}].
-Spectral and pseudospectral methods for solving the TISE on unbound domains, infinite or semi-infinite, are beginning to show interesting and promising results besides their complexity [\onlinecite{Boyd1990,Boyd2000,Alici2015,Alici2020}].
+Spectral and pseudospectral methods for solving the TISE on unbound domains, infinite or semi-infinite, are beginning to show interesting and promising results in spite of their complexity [\onlinecite{Boyd1990,Boyd2000,Alici2015,Alici2020}].
+Numerical solutions of the TISE can be obtained also by Fourier analysis of time correlation functions produced by propagating a suitable initial wavepacket with the Time Dependent Schr\"odinger Equation (TDSE).
+This time dependent approach has been used to calculate bound and resonance states in atomic and molecular systems \cite{Blinder1964,Kosloff1994}.
+The TDSE equation is a partial differential equation (PDE), and although the time propagation is an initial value problem, the spatial part of the PDE requires of well defined Dirichlet BCs for bound states, and optical potentials for resonances or continuum states \cite{Montano2000,Zambrano2002}.

 As a second order ordinary differential equation (ODE), the 1-dimensional TISE can be represented in phase space [\onlinecite{Arnold1992}].
-In this representation a second order ODE is replaced by a set of 2 first order ODEs with the Cauchy BCs instead of the Dirichlet BCs of the original problem.
+In this representation a second order ODE is replaced by a set of two first order ODEs with Cauchy BCs instead of the Dirichlet BCs of the original problem.
 Numerically this idea is implemented in Numerov's method to obtain both bound and resonance states [\onlinecite{Numerov1927,Kobeissi1988,Simos1997,Tselyaev2004,VigoAguiar2005,Pillai2012}].

 In this paper we study the H$_2$ molecule, with rotational excitation, employing the phase-space representation of the 1-dimensional TISE.
 We analyze the relationship between the structure of the phase-space vector field and the onset of bound and resonance states.
 Bound and resonance states are obtained as trajectories in phase-space.
 We show that eigenstates of the TISE can be obtained by analyzing the winding number and the arc-length of the trajectories as functions of the energy.